BrewInteractive/authentication-service-nestjs/docs/api_reference.md

 # API Reference

-The API reference can be accessed via Swagger UI at the `{{BaseUrl}}/docs` address.
-The API documentation provides information on how to use the endpoints.
+The API reference provides information on how to use the endpoints.
+It can be accessed via Swagger UI at the `{{BaseUrl}}/docs` address.